Welcome to Michael Carr’s Peak Velocity Trader … an exclusive options-trading service dedicated to pinpointing massive moves in momentum.

 Subscription and Account Information

-A: Click here to sign up for our complimentary Peak Velocity Trader text-alert service.
-When you sign up, you’ll start receiving a text message on your cellphone each time we send out a trade alert.
-There is no cost to register.
+Click here to sign up for our complimentary Peak Velocity Trader text-alert service.
+When you sign up, you’ll start receiving a text message on your cellphone that informs you when the alert has been issued.
+You will need to check your email or the trade alert archives for the specific details of the recommendation.

 - Simply enter your name, zip code, email and phone number.
 Then respond to the text message you receive so we can confirm your registration.